Peliha-ip/The-Cold-Above/README.md

 - Alien Products (Barter rubies with aliens)
 - Moon Landing Wasn't Fake (Land on the Moon)
 - Less Alien (Smelt goo into a slimeball)
+- Unicorn With Thick Wool (Revive a woolly rhinoceros)